IBM-Cloud/ansible-collection-ibm/docs/ibm_dns_glb.rst

 Parameters
 ----------

-  instance_id (True, str, None)
+  fallback_pool (True, str, None)
+    (Required for new resource) The pool ID to use when all other pools are detected as unhealthy

+  default_pools (True, list, None)
-    (Required for new resource) The GUID of the private DNS.
+    (Required for new resource) A list of pool IDs ordered by their failover priority

+  zone_id (True, str, None)
+    (Required for new resource) Zone Id

   name (True, str, None)